lindenb/jvarkit/docs/FindGVCFsBlocks.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    --lenient
+      allow strange GVCF blocks that don't end at the same chromosome end.
+      Default: false
     -o, --out
       Output file.
 Optional .
 Default: stdout
     --version